-Where it can be done without compromising the integrity of the investigation, the Commission will often, as a matter of courtesy and to mitigate any risk in the agency, inform agency heads if there is an investigation affecting their agency.
-However, this is not a requirement, nor an invariable practice, and depends on operational considerations.
+The Commission will often, as a matter of courtesy and to mitigate any risk in the agency, inform agency heads if there is an investigation affecting their agency.
+However, this is not a requirement and depends on operational considerations.
+For example, this would not happen if doing so might compromise the integrity of the investigation.

-If an agency head is informed of a NACC investigation (including a preliminary investigation), then there is no prohibition on the Agency Head informing the relevant Minister, or the Minister informing the Prime Minister - unless there is a non-disclosure notation or non-disclosure direction.
-If there is a non-disclosure notation or direction, then the agency head must comply with it, as explained above.
+If an agency head is informed of a NACC investigation (including a preliminary investigation), then there is no prohibition on the agency head informing the relevant Minister, or the Minister informing the Prime Minister, or confirming this if questioned by a parliamentary committee - unless there is a non-disclosure notation or non-disclosure direction.

+If there is a non-disclosure notation or direction, the agency head must comply with it.

-Accessing allowances for witness expenses and legal financial assistance
+Allowances for witness expenses and legal financial assistance